SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 > DAC_output = ((input sample/1024(2^10)) * Vref Voltage);
 >
 > > **Note:** If input sample value is '0x33A' and voltage reference is 2.8v, then DAC_output = ((0x33A/1024) * 2.8).

+> **Note:**
+>
+> - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
+If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
+Then, copy the necessary code from the driver handler to your custom interrupt handler.